amoutaleb/SADA/README.md

 ## 📄 Citation

-In case you use the code or dataset, please consider citing our paper as:
+In case you use the code, please consider citing our paper as:

 ```bibtex
 @article{Noumeur2025107314,